Ziegler Polar Expedition: Arrival

-After a refit of the expedition ship America in Trondheim, Norway, and picking up dogs, ponies, and furs in Archangelsk, Russia, the three-masted steamship finally departed for Franz Josef Land from Vardø, Norway, on July 10, 1903.
+After a refit of the expedition ship America in Trondheim, Norway, and picking up dogs, ponies, and furs in Arkhangelsk, Russia, the three-masted steamship finally departed for Franz Josef Land from Vardø, Norway, on July 10, 1903.
 The expedition reached Cape Flora, on the southern edge of Franz Josef Land, on August 12.

 Captain Edwin Coffin navigated through the archipelago, past Rudolf Island in the very north, and up to the pack ice at 82° 13' 50" N, a new record for the farthest north of a steam ship under its own power.

 The ship then returned to Teplitz Bay at Rudolf Island, where the expedition started setting up their winter quarters on 31 August.
 The place was called "Camp Abruzzi" after Prince Luigi Amedeo, Duke of the Abruzzi, who had wintered at the same place 4 years earlier.
 The expedition erected an observatory, an outhouse made from empty supply boxes, a large tent housing the ponies, dogs, and supplies, and a one-story hut with a living room and several bedrooms.
 Against the will of the captain, Fiala ordered the America to be berthed at the fairly exposed Teplitz Bay too, rather than in a safer position further south.
 In addition to Americas cargo, the expedition was able to salvage supplies left behind by Abruzzi and those left by the Baldwin-Ziegler expedition at Cape Auk, just to south across Teplitz Bay.

 On October 22, the lines by which the America had been fastened to the shore snapped in a storm, sending the ship adrift during the polar night.
 After two days and with the help of light signals, the men that were on board were able to bring it back.